-Rent expense, included in operating expenses in the accompanying consolidated statements of operations for the three years ended December 31, 2012, 2011 and 2010 is \$23.4 million, \$23.5 million, and \$23.5 million, respectively.
-Interest expense related to the financing obligation in the accompanying statements of operations for the years ended December 31, 2012, 2011 and 2010 is \$1.5 million, \$1.5 million and \$1.4 million, respectively.
+Rent expense, included in operating expenses in the accompanying consolidated statements of operations for the three years ended December 31, 2013, 2012 and 2011 is \$21.9 million, respectively.
+Interest expense related to the financing obligation in the accompanying statements of operations for the years ended December 31, 2013, 2012 and 2011 is \$1.5 million, respectively.

-Litigation and Regulatory Matters-In the ordinary conduct of business, the Company is subject to periodic lawsuits, investigations and claims, including, but not limited to, claims involving students or graduates and routine employment matters.
+Litigation and Regulatory Matters- In the ordinary conduct of business, the Company is subject to periodic lawsuits, investigations and claims, including, but not limited to, claims involving students or graduates and routine employment matters.
 Although the Company cannot predict with certainty the ultimate resolution of lawsuits, investigations and claims asserted against it, the Company does not believe that any currently pending legal proceeding to which it is a party will have a material effect on our business, financial condition, results of operations or cash flows.

 On November 21, 2012, the Company received a Civil Investigation Demand from the Attorney General of the Commonwealth of Massachusetts relating to their investigation of whether the Company and certain of its academic institutions have complied with certain Massachusetts state consumer protection and finance laws.
-Pursuant to the Civil Investigative Demand, the Attorney General has requested from the Company and certain of its academic institutions documents and detailed information from the time period January 1, 2008 to the present.
-We responded to this request and intend to continue cooperating with the Attorney General's Office.
+On July 29, 2013 and January 17, 2014, the Company received follow-up Civil Investigative Demands.
+Pursuant to the Civil Investigative Demands, the Attorney General has requested from the Company and certain of its academic institutions documents and detailed information from the time period January 1, 2008 to the present.
+The Company has responded to these requests and intends to continue cooperating with the Attorney General's Office.

-Student Loans-At December 31, 2012, the Company had outstanding net loan commitments to its students to assist them in financing their education of approximately \$25.0 million.
+Student Loans-At December 31, 2013, the Company had outstanding net loan commitments to its students to assist them in financing their education of approximately \$26.5 million.

-Vendor Relationship-The Company is party to two agreements with Snap-on Industrial ("Snap-on") which expire on December 31, 2012 and 2013.
+Vendor Relationship-The Company is party to two agreements with Snap-on Industrial ("Snap-on") which expire on June 30, 2014 and December 31, 2014.
 The Company has agreed to grant Snap-on exclusive rights to certain automotive campuses to display advertising and supply certain tools with the exception of one pre-existing vendor contract.
 The Company earns credits that are redeemable for certain tools and equipment based on the sales to students and to the Company.

 Executive Employment Agreements-The Company entered into employment contracts with key executives that provide for continued salary payments if the executives are terminated for reasons other than cause, as defined in the agreements.
-The future employment contract commitments for such employees were approximately \$8.9 million at December 31, 2012.
+The future employment contract commitments for such employees were approximately \$8.9 million at December 31, 2013.